 Shanna has the strength of an Olympic athlete with extraordinary agility and fighting skills at the very limits of human capacity.
 She is also very skilled at using all sorts of primitive weapons such as spears, knives, and a bow and arrow.
 She also has skills in hunting and gathering, as well as first-aid.
 She is a well-trained veterinarian, with the capability of being close to wild animals.

 After her brief death and revival, Shanna is now connected to the Savage Land.
 As long as the Savage Land remains, she shall live.
-Her strength has been said to have increased to that of ten men and she was clocked in at running 52 miles per hour on an uneven terrain, meaning she can run faster on a flatter surface.
+Her strength has been said to have increased to that of ten men, but she was shown being able to kick a great ape that was able to fight with the Hulk.
+She was also clocked in at running 52 miles per hour on an uneven terrain, meaning she can run faster on a flatter surface.

 Shanna made an appearance on an episode of the Spiderman and his Amazing Friends TV series (1981) in the episode "7 Little Super Heroes," where she was referred to as Shanna, Queen of the Jungle.